 The East Carolina University School of Music is one of the premier music schools in the Southeast with recognized and comprehensive music programs.
 Its predominantly online MM in Music Education degree recently was commended by the National Association of Schools of Music.

-At East Carolina, you are a part of an intentionally small, high-quality student body of 242 undergraduate and 69 graduate students.
+At ECU you are a part of a high-quality student body of approximately 250 undergraduate and 70 graduate students.
 This select group works and plays (and almost lives) in the A. J. Fletcher Music Center, a facility dedicated entirely to music.

-The building features two large rehearsal halls and a 260-seat recital hall.
-Within the center are electronic piano labs, five organs, more than fifty practice rooms, faculty studios, the Music Library, and the Center for Music Technology.
-The Music Library's collection contains some 90,000 books, scores, periodicals, and media materials representative of all types and periods of music.
-The Music MIDI Lab, the Center for Composition with Electronic Media, and the KORG Learning Center comprise the state-of-the-art Center for Music Technology, an outstanding resource and teaching facility for students and faculty.
+The building features two large rehearsal halls and a 240-seat recital hall.
+Within the center are electronic piano labs, five organs, more than fifty practice rooms, faculty studios, the Music Library and the Center for Music Technology.
+The Music Library's collection contains some 90,000 books, scores, periodicals and media materials representative of all types and periods of music.
+The Music MIDI Lab, the Center for Composition with Electronic Media and the KORG Learning Center comprise the state-of-the-art Center for Music Technology, an outstanding resource and teaching facility for students and faculty.

-But beyond all the physical facilities, electronics, and square footage, you will notice a feeling of excitement about the school, an atmosphere of camaraderie and belonging.
+Beyond all the physical facilities, electronics and square footage, you will notice a feeling of excitement about the school, an atmosphere of camaraderie and belonging.
 The School of Music has a warm, caring atmosphere that you can't see in a picture or find on a list.
-But you can feel it as soon as you enter the building and begin interacting with the staff, students, and faculty.
+But you can feel it as soon as you enter the building and begin interacting with the staff, students and faculty.
 At the East Carolina University School of Music, students, faculty and staff leave the premises reluctantly and look forward to returning!

 The School of Music is fully accredited by the National Association of Schools of Music (NASM) and the American Music Therapy Association (AMTA) .
-It is an active participant in the North Carolina Music Educators Association (NCMEA), the Virginia Music Educators Association (VMEA), the Music Educators National Conference (MENC), the American Choral Directors Association (ACDA), the American String Teachers Association (ASTA), the American Music Therapy Association (AMTA), the College Band Directors National Association (CBDNA), and the College Music Society (CMS).
+It is an active participant in the North Carolina Music Educators Association (NCMEA), the National Association for Music Education (NAfME), the American Choral Directors Association (ACDA), the American String Teachers Association (ASTA), the American Music Therapy Association (AMTA), the College Band Directors National Association (CBDNA) and the College Music Society (CMS).